hylo-lang/Lotsawa/ImplementationNotes.md

   information to present a client with information in terms of the original grammar.

+## Earley/Leo Item Representation

+Can be very small; easily fits in 2 machine words (or fewer) for practical cases.

+The following is stored:
+- origin (start earleme)
+- dot position in the grammar
+- leo-ness
+- transition symbol

 ## Chart Representation

 The chart is composed of two arrays:
-- an **item array** of Earley items, stored in earleme order
+- a **item array** of derivation groups, grouped by Earley Set
 - an **earleme array** of earleme start positions in the first array.

-## Earley Item Representation

-- Only 3 fields are needed
-  - start earleme
-  - dot position in the grammar
-  - derivation set

 ## Chart lookups